wlsdud5942/newtest5/SCNN/readme.md

 - Lane pixels are white, background is black
 - Only lane markings are labeled in the mask
 - All labels follow a binary (0/1) convention for semantic segmentation
-- Dataset is split 80% for training, 20% for validation
+- Dataset is split 80% for training, 20% for validation, Testing was conducted directly within the QLabs simulation environment,
+so a separate test dataset was not included.

 <table>
   <tr>